Nikolai Pasko: Biography

-By decree of the Presidium of the Supreme Soviet of the USSR of August 18, 1945, for "the courage and heroism shown, downing 15 enemy planes" Guard Lieutenant Nikolai Pasko was awarded the title of Hero of the Soviet Union with the Order of Lenin and the Gold Star medal number 8892.
+By decree of the Presidium of the Supreme Soviet of the Soviet Union of 18 August 1945, for "the courage and heroism shown, downing 15 enemy planes" Guard Lieutenant Nikolai Pasko was awarded the title of Hero of the Soviet Union with the Order of Lenin and the Gold Star medal number 8892.

 After the end of the war, Pasko continued to serve in the Soviet Army.
 Participated in the battles of the Korean War as commander of the 67th Fighter Aviation Regiment (piloting the MIG-15 aircraft).
 He did not win in air battles.
 In December 1950, Pasko's regiment was transferred to mainland China, where Pasko trained North Korean and Chinese pilots to fly the MIG-15.
 In 1953 he graduated from the Higher tactical flight courses.
 In 1956, with the rank of colonel, Pasko was transferred to the reserve.
-He lived and worked first in his native village, where he was elected chairman of the collective farm, then in Kharkov.
-He died on July 16, 1982, was buried at the Kharkov city cemetery No. 4.
+He lived and worked first in his native village, where he was elected chairman of the collective farm, then in Kharkiv.
+He died on 16 July 1982, was buried at the Kharkov city cemetery No. 4.

 He was awarded the Order of Lenin, three Orders of the Red Banner, the Order of the Red Star, the Orders of the Patriotic War of the 1st degree and the Red Star, a number of medals (“For the Capture of Koenigsberg”, “For Military Merit”, etc.).